woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 `console.log("CatCard to App, come in App?
 Do you read me?", props)`

 Check your browser console.
 You should see your console.log() printed lots of times.
 There will be a small arrow next to each of these logs.
-If you click on this, a drop down will show you your props - it's just an object!
+If you click on this, a drop down will show you your props - they're our cat objects!

 # Step 2.2 - Accessing Props